jozefg/nbe-for-mltt/README.md

 on "A simple type-theoretic language: Mini-TT" by Thierry Coquand, Yoshiki Kinoshita, Bengt Nordström, and Makoto Takeyama.

-Once built, the executable `mltt` may be used to normalize programs.
-Simply feed it a file containing two sexprs, a term and a type.

 An explanation of the algorithm may be found in `nbe-explanation.md`.
 An explanation of the type checker may be found (eventually) in `check-explanation.md`.